radarroark/xit/README.md

   * contains a reuseable git implementation in pure Zig
   * [read more](docs/lib.md) about xit's internals and using xit as a library

-To get started, install zig 0.13.0.
-There is also a branch for zig 0.14.0, which will be merged once it is released.
-Run `zig build` and you'll find the binary at `zig-out/bin/xit`.
+To get started, install zig 0.14.0.
+In this repo, run `zig build` and you'll find the binary at `zig-out/bin/xit`.
 The CLI is similar to git:

 ```
 xit init test